-While project management1 exhibits repeatable patterns, each collection of human beings is unique.
+While project management exhibits repeatable patterns, each collection of human beings is unique.
 This is why process consultation is a profession instead of a just library: the valuable bit is not the pages of process but assessing a group of people and knowing which page of which book will help them get to their goal.
-So I doubt there can ever be a single unified theory of getting things done2.
+So I doubt there can ever be a single unified theory of getting things done.

 In my career in project management and process consultation, I’ve learned the hard way which ideas tend to work better in which situations for which kinds of people.
 Meanwhile, I’ve been working for years on a software implementation of a unified theory of getting tings done that I call “What Next?”, based on the idea of working backwards from how long you have left to live and what accomplishments you hope to look back on to figure out what to do next in your daily life.
 As these ideas bounce around, here are my working notes on what I’ve learned about helping groups of people get things done.